-ENTRIES ACCEPTED FRIDAY, SEPTEMBER, 6TH, 2024 FROM 8:00 A.M.- 5:00 P.M. & SATURDAY, SEPTEMBER 7TH, 2024 FROM 8:00 A.M - 5:00 P.M.
-ADVANCED CULINARY WEDNESDAY SEPTEMBER 11TH, FROM 8:00 A.M - 5:00P.M.
+ENTRY DELIVERY DATE FOR NEEDLEWORK & HOBBIES IS FRIDAY, SEPTEMBER, 5^{TH} & SATURDAY, SEPTEMBER 6^{TH} FROM 8:00 A.M.- 7:00 P.M.

+ENTRY DELIVERY DATE FOR CULINARY IS WEDNESDAY, SEPTEMBER 10TH FROM 8:00 A.M.
+TO 7:00 P.M.
--Entry Fee: \$5 per entry; payable to The Agricultural Society.

--All items must be entered in the name of the maker. -Entry forms must be submitted with a photograph of entry (except

-- culinary and photography) - -Entries must be easily moved without equipment. - -Items depicting nudity are not acceptable.

--Entry forms received after August 21st, 2024 will not be accepted

--Returned entry fee checks will be subject to \$25.00 processing fee. -Failure to exhibit entry for any reason shall forfeit all fees paid by the entrant, except where cancellation of classes prevent exhibition of entry.
+- -Entry Fee: \$5 per entry; payable to The Agricultural Society of Queens, Nassau and Suffolk Counties Inc.. - -All items must be entered in the name of the maker. - -Entry forms must be submitted with a photograph of entry (except culinary and photography) - -Entries must be easily moved without equipment. - -Items depicting nudity are not acceptable. - -Entry forms received after August 20th will not be accepted - -Returned entry fee checks will be subject to \$25.00 processing fee. - -Failure to exhibit the entry for any reason by the exhibitor, all fees paid by the exhibitor.

-ENTRY FORM DUE AUGUST 21st

 This Department is for professionals and students who are serious about their craft.
 The entry fee for this Department is \$5 per entry.
-There is NO limit to the number of entries any one person may submit.
-These classes will be prejudged, except for Bread, Pie, Pickle & photography classes.
+There is NO limit to the number of entries any one person can submit.
+These classes will be prejudged, except for bread, pie, pickle & photography classes.
 In order to pre-judge, exhibitors are required to submit photos of their entry along with their entry form.
 Only in Decorated Cakes may Exhibitors provide a sketch instead of a photo.
 No photo is needed for the Photography Class.
 Entries must be able to be moved easily without any equipment.
-Exhibitors will be contacted only if their items will be displayed at the Fair.
-Notice will be given at least 5 days prior to the delivery date.
-Only items exhibited all days of the Fair will be awarded premiums.
+Exhibitors will be contacted if their entry has been accepeted into this department, after they entry form as been recieved.